Al-Taie/osSchedulingAlgorithms/README.md

 * The CPU uses scheduling to improve its efficiency.
 * It helps you to allocate resources among competing processes.
 * The maximum utilization of CPU can be obtained with multi-programming.
-* The processes which are to be executed are in ready queue.
+* The processes which are to be executed are in ready queue.[[1]](https://www.guru99.com/cpu-scheduling-algorithms.html)